 Alternatively, you can switch the order of Phases Two and Three—depending on how you structured your plan in Phase One.

 Phase Four: Integration and Streamlined Processes

-Phase Four is comprised of integration and streamlined processes that will expand the DMS.
+Phase Four is all about integration.
+This helps you streamline processes and expand your use of the DMS.
 During integration, users begin adopting the new DMS and its related processes.
 You should enter integration with a plan for how you want your individual users to utilize the system.
 For instance, if your users spend most of their day in the financial system or ERP, then you can create an integration that links the DMS to the ERP for maximum flexibility.